Talon1024/wing-blender-site/docs/export.md

 In order for a model to be considered valid for export, it must meet these criteria:

 1. All models must have a LOD 0 object.
-2. All LOD objects for a particular model must be mesh objects.
+2. All LOD objects for a particular model must be mesh or empty objects.
 3. Each LOD object must be visible in Blender's viewport.
 4. All LODs of the model must be named `detail-X`, `detailX`, or `Y-lodX`, where X is the LOD level of the object, and Y is the name of the object.
 5. All LODs of the model must have the same parent.

+If you choose to export only the active object, the active object's name will be checked to see if it has a `detail-x` or `Y-lodX` name scheme.
+If it does, it is used as the corresponding LOD for the respective model.
+If it does not, it is used as the LOD 0 object, and any other objects matching its name, but suffixed with `-lodX` are used as its LODs.

-Note that the `detailX` and `detail-X` naming schemes are deprecated, and should only be used with caution.
-These naming schemes were originally intended to be used for the root object.
-Exporting a model using these naming schemes has not been extensively tested.
-You may get errors or otherwise unexpected results if you use these naming schemes!
+Note that the `detailX` and `detail-X` naming schemes are deprecated, and can only be used once per object hierarchy.
+If this name scheme is used at all, it will override the position of the export filename in the exported model filenames.

+For example, if you have `detail-0` as the child of `duhiky-lod0`, the exported model for `detail-0` will be named `duhiky_Mything.iff`, whereas it would otherwise be named `Mything_foo.iff` if the object named `detail-0` had been named `foo-lod0`.

 Customizing Model Metadata
 --------------------------